joelparkerhenderson/ways-of-working/README.md

 We make decisions together.

-We email documentation to everyone in the squad.
+We publish documentation to everyone in the squad.

 We need to show what we have done to the business people impacted, not just our product owner (when appropriate).